Stock Market Earnings Boom

 Many may be sold by their own quantitative or technical models.
 We respect that and believe that a trader should love and have confidence in their process.

-That said, earnings are what ultimately matters for stocks and so any technical or quantitative strategy that relates to stocks has to pay attention to earnings.

-Without understanding earnings a trader is probably ignoring the main reason that we're sitting here discussing stocks in the first place.
+That said, earnings are what ultimately matters for stocks, and so, any technical or quantitative strategy that relates to stocks has to pay attention to earnings.
+Without understanding earnings, a trader is probably ignoring the main reason that we're sitting here discussing stocks in the first place.

 Most institutional investors buy good companies based on future earnings expectations.
-Needless to say, investing hero Warren Buffet is looking at future cash flow streams which coincide with earnings.
+Needless to say, investing hero Warren Buffett is looking at future cash flow streams which coincide with earnings.
 Earnings matter most.

 That's why we think ultimately it's earnings that matter much more than technicals, politics, valuations and all the other drivers.

-You can see on a quarterly basis if earnings growth are on pace to reach your future expectations that would give you a higher stock price.
+You can see on a quarterly basis if earnings growth is on pace to reach your future expectations that would give you a higher stock price.

 Technicals are a great hint if you don't follow earnings, but earnings are the main driver underlying those technicals.